RiskWithTaylor/RiskWithTaylor/README.md

 - 💼 [LinkedIn](https://www.linkedin.com/in/taylor-n-wilkerson/)
 - 📁 [My Projects](https://github.com/RiskWithTaylor?tab=repositories)
 - 🧠 Always open to collaboration, mentoring, or just swapping ideas!
+- Feel free as well to inquire about my own personal interests such as: NBA Basketball, K-pop, and Pokemon!

 ---

+**Quote of the Month**
 > "When you model risk with purpose, you do more than calculate—you create impact."